 Jung-suh regains her memory when Yoo-ri nearly hits her with her car again.
 She forgives Tae-hwa for all his deceptions, since she knows he did everything he did out of love for her (in many ways he is the most admirable of all the characters in this show - this actor was also great in Bridal Mask, Road Number One, Cain and Abel and a wonderful early film called Lament, too).
 Yoo-ri is arrested, and her mother Mi-ra goes insane and is admitted to a mental hospital.

 Song-joo marries Jung-suh, but their happiness is short-lived due to the discovery she has eye cancer like her mother did, and it eventually spreads to her brain and she is considered likely terminal.
-Tae-hwa makes an ultimate sacrifice for Jung-suh, whom he has always loved, so she can see again.
+Tae-hwa makes an ultimate sacrifice for Jung-suh, whom he has always deeply loved, so she can see again.
 There is much forgiveness and acceptance between the characters by the end, and the poetic images of this drama at its conclusion are simply exquisite.
-The music score is also very haunting, especially whenever they play a version of Ave Maria as Jung-suh's and Song-joo's theme song.
+The music score is also very haunting and I never tire of listening to it.

 My Favorite Korean Pianist